ethz-pes/LecroyScope_python_snippet/README.md

-# Python Code Snippet for Lecroy WaveSurfer 24MXs (VXI-11 Ethernet)
+# Python code for Lecroy WaveSurfer 24MXs (Ethernet)

 This **Python** class remote controls the **Lecroy WaveSurfer 24MXs** over ethernet:
 * connect to the device